Typography: After5:21 with Hope Armstrong

 - Drop cap: where the first letter of a paragraph is an enlarged capital letter.

 - Font pairing: A combination of fonts that work well together in a design.

 - Line height: Also called leading, this is the distance between two lines of type.
 It's calculated by measuring between the two baselines.

-- Pull quote: A quotation which is taken from the body text and styled differently in order to make it stand out.
+- Pull quote: A quotation that is taken from the body text and styled differently in order to make it stand out.

 - Type ratio: The difference between the largest and smallest font size.

 - Type scales: A method for creating balanced and harmonious font sizing.

 - x-height: The distance between the baseline and the mean line of the lower-case letters.
 A tip is to look at the height of a lowercase letter x, hence the name.

 Note: Be mindful of font licenses; some fonts require payment for commercial use.
 If you want to use the font on a website, look for typefaces with web fonts.